 Baker Street

-If you’ve never heard of Baker Street, I’m guessing you’ve never read the Sherlock Holmes books by Sir Arthur Conan Doyle!
-Well, even if you don’t enjoy reading, I’d recommend checking out the well-received BBC crime series Sherlock as inspiration for your trip to London.
-Sherlock Holmes is arguably the best-known fictional detective in history and one of the most recognizable characters from British literature.
+If Baker Street isn’t already on your radar, you might want to dive into the world of Sherlock Holmes by Sir Arthur Conan Doyle!
+Even if you don’t enjoy reading, we recommend checking out the well-received BBC crime series Sherlock to inspire your trip to London.

 Savile Row

-Savile Row has been home to the finest tailors in London since the 19th century.
-Bespoke tailoring supposedly originated on Savile Row, which is when a suit is cut and made by hand for a specific customer.
-Some of the most celebrated menswear shops on Savile Row include Huntsman & Sons, Henry Poole & Co., and Gieves and Hawkes.
+Savile Row has been home to the finest tailors in London since the 19th century, known as one of Europe’s most famous shopping streets.
+Bespoke tailoring supposedly originated here, which is when a suit is cut and made by hand for a specific customer.

-Outside of bespoke tailoring, Savile Row is also known for hosting the Beatles’ last live performance in 1969.
+Besides bespoke tailoring, Savile Row is also known for hosting the Beatles’ last live performance in 1969.
 If you’re in the market for menswear, you may want to head to Jermyn Street after shopping on Savile Row.

 Carnaby Street